makemeunsee/kanjisabi/README.md

 ## Requirements

 - Running on the system:
-  - A compositor, e.g. `picom`, to handle transparency across windows; should only matter to people running tiling windows managers such as `xmonad` or `i3`
   - A `X11` server, until someone passionate wants to port the UI logic to Wayland/Windows/whatever
+  - A compositor, e.g. `picom`, to handle transparency; this should only be relevant to people running tiling windows managers such as `xmonad` or `i3`, full-fledged desktop environments like KDE or GNOME have their own compositor.
 - Libraries installed on the system:
   - `sdl2` and `sdl2_ttf`
   - `leptonica` and `tesseract`